 In this Article:

-What do I mean?
-If you want a precision rifle that is accurate, modular and well-built, this guy would work.
-From its totally-adjustable butt stock to the cap on its threaded muzzle, there’s a lot to talk about here.
+Let’s just cut right to the chase.
+If you want a precision rifle that is accurate, modular and well-built, the Ruger Precision rifle would work.
+From its totally-adjustable butt stock to the cap on its threaded muzzle, there’s a lot to talk about this gun.

 BONUS OFFER: Get your free shooting range targets to print at home!